-ADTIONAL FORM NO. 10 MAY 1963 EDITION GSA GEN. REG.
-NO. 27 5010-106 Telson Del.pach UNITED STATES G ERNMENT !emorandum Mr. Sullivan 3/28/68 TO DATE: Tele.
-Room : G. C. Moore/C ALL INFORMATION CONTAINED SUBIECT: SANITATION WORKERS STRIKE MEMPHIS, TENNESSEE.
+5010-106 MAY 1967 EDITION GSA GEN, REG.
+NO. 27 Tolson Dellageh UNITED STATES G ERNMENT lemorandum Cailai in Mr. Sullivan 3/28/68 TO DATE: Tele.
+Room : G. C. Moore/C ALL INFORMATION CONTAINED SANITATION WORKERS STRIKE SUBJECT: MEMPHIS, TENNESSEE.
 RACIAL MATTERS A sanitation workers strike has been going on in Memphis for some time.
 Martin Luther King, Jr., today led a march composed of 5,000 to 6,000 people through the streets of Memphis.
 King was in an automobile preceding the marchers.
 As the march developed, acts of violence and vandalism broke out including the breaking of windows in stores and some looting.
-This clearly demonstrates that acts of so-called nonviolence advocated by King cannot be controlled. thing could happen in his planned massive civil disobedience for Washington in April.
-REC 19. 金融→ EX-105 ACTION: Attached is a blind memorandum pointing out the above, which if you approve, should be made available by Crime Records Division to cooperative news media sources.
-Enclosure TDR:fhd (6) 1 - Mr. DeLoach 1 - Mr. Sullivan 1 - Mr. Bishop 1 - Mr. G. C. Moore 1 - Mr. Deakin This document is prepared in response to your request and is not for dissemination outside, your Committee, Ats use is limited to official proceedings in your Committee and the content may not be disclosed to unauthorized person net without the express approval of the FBI
+This clearly demonstrates that acts of so-called nonviolence advocated by King cannot be controlled. thing could happen in his planned massive civil disobedience COPY for Washington in April.
+REC 19.
+EX-105 ACTION: Attached is a blind memorandum pointing out the above, which if you approve, should be made available by Crime Records Division to cooperative news media sources.
+(Enclosure TDR:fhd (6) 1 - Mr. DeLoach 1 - Mr. Sullivan 1 - Mr. Bishop 1 - Mr. G. C. Moore 1 - Mr. Deakin This document is prepared in response to your request and is not for dissemi nation outside, your Committee.
+Ats use is limited to official proceedings by your Consuit the and the content may not be disclosed to unauthorized person net without the express approval of the FBI.
+360 Docal 92989602 Page 85